testLoc/sdg-dash/README.md

 # sdg-dash

-A prototype web application for exploring data and services related to the SDGs.
+A prototype web application for exploring data and services related to the SDGs..

 This dashboard-style application is built using EmberCLI.
 More instructions on setup & Ember are below.